|9-105.300||Approval Requirements for Money Laundering Cases|

 Tax Division authorization is not required for use of such language in a money laundering indictment that does not fall in either of the above two categories.
 It is assumed in situations where Tax Division authorization is not requested that: (1) the principal purpose of the financial transaction was to accomplish some other covered purpose, such as carrying on some specified unlawful activity like drug trafficking; (2) the circumstances do not warrant the filing of substantive tax or tax fraud conspiracy charges; and (3) the existence of a secondary tax evasion or false return motivation for the transaction is one that is readily apparent from the nature of the money laundering transaction itself.

-Section 1956 also directs that the authority to investigate money laundering violations is controlled by a Memorandum of Understanding which has been entered into by the Departments of Justice and Treasury and the Postal Service.
+Section 1956 also directs that the authority to investigate money laundering violations is controlled by a Memorandum of Understanding which has been entered into by the Departments of Justice, Treasury, Homeland Security, and the Postal Service.
 See § 1956(e).
 Prosecutors should be aware of the provisions of this memorandum and do nothing to cause its abrogation.
-A copy is contained in the Criminal Resource Manual at 2186.